WVURAIL/dspira-lessons/_posts/2020-08-07-Install_Ubuntu_spectrometer_onFlashdrive.md

 1. Before starting, you will need the program *balenaEtcher*, which is an easy-to-use cross-platform tool for burning images to SD cards, USB drives and other removable devices.
 It can be downloaded from https://www.balena.io/etcher/.

-2. Download the file [ubuntu_radio_astro20202.iso.zip](https://drive.google.com/file/d/1mRlEbGkABSX9IvDsFQRQHE9Q_SEBOqrc/view?usp=sharing) while in either Windows or Ubuntu.
+2. Download the file [ubuntu_radio_astro2021.zip](https://drive.google.com/file/d/1mRlEbGkABSX9IvDsFQRQHE9Q_SEBOqrc/view?usp=sharing) while in either Windows or Ubuntu.

-3. Unzip this file in a folder of your choice to create the file *ubuntu_radio_astro20202.iso*
+3. Unzip this file in a folder of your choice.

 4. Install a 32 GB or larger flash drive in the usb port.
 [We recommend a Samsung 32 GB flash drive.]